Skip to Content

 Manitoba faces unique challenges in preventing type 2 diabetes and meeting the needs of those living with diabetes:

-• Non-modifiable risk factors of type 2 diabetes include age, sex, and ethnicity (11).
+• Non-modifiable risk factors of type 2 diabetes include age, gender, and ethnicity (11).

 • Adult men are more at risk of type 2 diabetes compared to adult women (11).

-• There are 223,310 Indigenous Peoples in Manitoba, who face significantly higher rates of diabetes and adverse health consequences than the overall population (17).
+• There are 223,310 Indigenous Peoples in Manitoba, who face significantly higher rate the s of diabetes and adverse health consequences than the overall population (16).

-• 37.9% of adults are living with overweight, 30.2% of adults are living with obesity, and 28.9% of youth are living with overweight or obesity;
+• 34.5% of adults are living with overweight and 30.2% of adults are living with obesity;

 • Factors related to the social determinants of health and that can influence the rate of individual-level modifiable risk factors among Manitobans include income, education, food security, the built environment, social support, and access to health care (3).